-In an effort to support students and help them succeed, CAPS is committed to working with students to avoid pitfalls related to alcohol and drugs.
+In an effort to support students and help them succeed at CU, CAPS is committed to working with students to avoid pitfalls related to alcohol and drug use.
 CAPS offers several services to address these issues.
-If our services are not appropriate, we will work with students and families to make appropriate referrals.
+If our services are not able to meet the clinical needs of a student, we will work with students and families to make appropriate referrals.

-One result of a substance use evaluation may be that the needs of the client exceed the services we can provide.
-In such cases a clinician may function in a case management role to match the student with an appropriate level of care.
+Recommendations following an assessment may include services that are provided through CAPS or other campus departments.
+In the event that the needs of a student exceed the services we can provide, the a clinician may function in a case management role to match the student with an appropriate level of care.

-Group therapy is often the treatment of choice for substance abuse.
-Where we do not have a group dedicated to substance abuse, some groups provide an opportunity for students to address their use and reduce related harm.
+CAPS does not have group therapy dedicated to substance misuse issues at this time.
+Some groups, however, provide an opportunity for students to address their use and reduce related harm.
 Students can discuss group options with a CAPS counselor.

-Recognizing that alcohol and drug use affects family and friends, it is often beneficial to consider your role in helping your friend or loved one.
-If you are concerned about someone else’s use of alcohol or drugs, you are welcome to contact CAPS for consultation regarding our services and ways to communicate about alcohol and drugs.
+Alcohol and drug misuse can affect a users' family and friends.
+If you are concerned about someone else’s use of alcohol or drugs, you are welcome to contact CAPS for consultation regarding our services and ways to communicate with someone about their alcohol and drug use.

 CAPS staff is available to provide trainings, group workshops, or public talks focused on alcohol and drug themes.
 Please contact CAPS or Matthew Tomatz to arrange for this service.